sandialabs/slycat/docs/POST-Remotes.rst

 .. http:post:: /remotes

-  Creates a new remote connection from the Slycat server to another host.
+  Creates a new remote remote connection from the Slycat server to another host.
-  Currently, the remote uses SSH + SFTP to communicate with the remote host, but this could change in the future.
   The caller *must* supply a remote hostname, username, and password.

   If the connection is created successfully, a unique session ID is returned.
 The client must use the session ID in subsequent requests.